Kaazzy/university-management-system/README.md

 ---

 ## License
-This project is licensed under the gdu License.
+This project is licensed under the GNU General Public License.